On-campus M.Sc. Program FAQs

 - How do I submit my official GRE general scores?

-- In requesting that scores be sent to the UW Office of Graduate Admissions from ducational Testing Services either during or after you take the test, use 4854 (University of Washington) under Score Report Recipients and 0702 for the department code.
+- Request that scores be sent to the UW Office of Graduate Admissions from Educational Testing Services (ETS) either during or after you take the test, using code 4854 (University of Washington).

 - What is the minimum score you consider in the GRE?

 - We have no minimum.
 We consider your application as a whole.

 - What grade point average do you look for in potential MS students?

 - We would like to see students able to keep above a 3.2 out of 4.0 scale.
 We especially look at grades in upper level mathematics courses, such as our prerequisite courses.

 - Will I be offered a teaching or research assistantship?
 Are there fellowships available?